Regulus343/Formation/readme.md

 **Turn a simple array into a simple options array with numeric values that start at one instead of zero:**

-	//display options from 0 to 180 incrementing by 10 each time echo Form::select('number', Form::numberOptions(0, 180, 10));
+	// display options from 0 to 180 incrementing by 10 each time
+	echo Form::select('number', Form::numberOptions(0, 180, 10));

 The first argument is the starting number, the second is the ending number, and the third is the number to iterate by.
 If it is negative, you may count down instead of up.
 Finally, the fourth argument is used to denote the number of decimal places the numbers should have.

 **Create an options array of months:**

-	//count up 12 months from current month echo Form::select('month', Form::monthOptions('current', 12));
+	// count up 12 months from current month echo Form::select('month', Form::monthOptions('current', 12));

-	//count down 12 months from current month echo Form::select('month', Form::monthOptions(true, -12));
+	// count down 12 months from current month echo Form::select('month', Form::monthOptions(true, -12));

-	//count up to a specific month from current month echo Form::select('month', Form::monthOptions(true, '2013-04-08'));
+	// count up to a specific month from current month echo Form::select('month', Form::monthOptions(true, '2013-04-08'));

-	//count down to a specific month from another specific month echo Form::select('month', Form::monthOptions('2013-11-11', '2013-04-08'));
+	// count down to a specific month from another specific month echo Form::select('month', Form::monthOptions('2013-11-11', '2013-04-08'));

-	//count down 12 months from current month and use the last day of the month for "month_end" field echo Form::select('month_start', Form::monthOptions(true, -12, false, 'M Y'));
+	// count down 12 months from current month and use the last day of the month for "month_end" field echo Form::select('month_start', Form::monthOptions(true, -12, false, 'M Y'));
 	echo Form::select('month_end', Form::monthOptions(true, -12, true, 'M Y'));